gillhofer/HumPi/README.md

 The demo within the python directory captures the signal from an usb-sound card and calculates the frequency.

 ###Currently working on
-* Continuously recording the hum
-* while processing it concurrently.
+* Continuously record the signal while concurrently processing it .